 Paying In and Reporting

-A "cash plan" is one in which the employee receives direct payment, in the form of cash, check, or company stock.
+A "cash plan" is one in which the employee receives direct payment, in the form of cash, check or company stock.
 These benefits are subject to income tax as ordinary compensation, in the year they're paid.
-The employer will withhold income taxes at your withholding rate, and report these numbers to the IRS either on Form W-2, for regular employees, or a 1099 for independent contractors.
+The employer will withhold income taxes at your withholding rate and report these numbers to the IRS either on Form W-2, for regular employees, or a 1099 for independent contractors.

-The IRS also sets limits on "qualified" plans, which can be deferred or combination plans.
+The IRS also sets limits on "qualified" plans, which can be deferred, or combination plans.
 Employer contributions to these plans max out.
-As of the 2014 tax year, the IRS set the maximum contribution at 25 percent of all employee compensation or $52,000, whichever is less.
+As of the 2018 tax year, the IRS set the maximum contribution at 25 percent of all employee compensation or $55,000, whichever is less.
 In a "deferred plan," the profit-sharing benefit goes into a retirement account, which the employee can only access under certain conditions, such as reaching the age of 59-1/2.

-If you're retired and taking distributions from a qualified profit-sharing plan, then the tax treatment is the same as for other qualified plans such as 401(k)s and IRAs.
+If you're retired and taking distributions from a qualified profit-sharing plan, then the tax treatment is the same as for other qualified plans, such as 401(k)s and IRAs.
 Taking a distribution before the age of 59-1/2 incurs a 10 percent tax penalty.
 You must begin distributions by the year you turn 70-1/2, at which time the IRS imposes a required minimum distribution.

 Founder/president of the innovative reference publisher The Archive LLC, Tom Streissguth has been a self-employed business owner, independent bookseller and freelance author in the school/library market.
 Holding a bachelor's degree from Yale, Streissguth has published more than 100 works of history, biography, current affairs and geography for young readers.